efugier/Coding-interview/cheat-sheet.md

 3. Don't stay muted for a while, clarify when you are thinking, "Can I think for a second?".
 4. Think out loud.
 5. Multiply the examples.
+6. List the corner cases.
-6. Ask for approval before coding, "Does it seem like a good strategy ?"
+7. Ask for approval before coding, "Does it seem like a good strategy ?"
 "Should I start coding ?"

 # Reflexes
 1. Can **sorting** input data help me ?